 All this habit changing is necessary because of what I’ve told you before — you have to follow the money.

-You see, just six mega-corporations own and control damn near everything we see on the ol’ boob tube and read in our newspapers (even the local ones), and even hear on the radio, so they just say and do whatever the hell is cheapest and most profitable.
+You see, just six mega-corporations own and control damn near everything we see on the ol’ boob tube and read in our newspapers (even the local ones), and even hear on the radio, so they just say and do whatever the hell is most profitable.

 So just for perspective on what “six mega-corporations” means, here’s a synopsis of what’s happened with our radio stations, which, as you know, are all kinds of fucking blah anymore: